Student Organization Handbook

 Registering New Organizations

-Prior to making application to receive university recognition, the group should meet the following criteria:
+Prior to making an application to receive university recognition, the group should meet the following criteria:

 - Organizations must have at least one faculty or staff advisor who is a current member of the faculty or professional staff at Cameron University.